 Silver casket of John III Sobieski by Armenian workshop in Lviv, second half of the 17th century, Saint Mary's Church in Kraków.

-Crystal and silver field altar set with a cross and two candlesticks of John III Sobieski by Anonymous from Augsburg, before 1684, Museum in Studzianna-Poświętne, offered by the King to the Studzianna Monastery in 1684.
+Crystal and silver field altar set with a cross and two candlesticks of John III Sobieski by Emanuel Linder in Augsburg, before 1684, Museum in Studzianna-Poświętne, offered by the King to the Studzianna Monastery in 1684.

 Silver tray with a courtly couple by Markus Wolf in Augsburg, before 1676, Jasna Góra Treasury, offered by King John III Sobieski to the Jasna Góra Monastery in 1676.